damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 image_title: /images/8_11/pic2.jpg
 ---

-Every month at GitLab, I shout in excitement to our team:
+There are so many good things in GitLab 8.11, that I struggle to introduce all this without turning to superlatives.
+So, without further ado:

-"This is the best release ever!" - and I mean it, every time.
-But _this release_, GitLab 8.11, is so good that it outshines all previous releases.
+With GitLab 8.11 you get a completely new way to manage your issues, you can resolve merge conflicts in the interface, you can restrict pushes to people and groups (in EE), you get an online IDE, can use slash commands to modify issues and use as many issue templates as you want ..and that's not all.

-This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Clement Ho for his various merge requests and responsiveness on issues.
+This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Clement Ho for his merge requests and responsiveness on issues.
 Thanks Clement Ho!

 <!--more-->